cryptoballot/cryptoballot/readme.md

  - Auditors with access to the Voters List can verify the identities of all voters who cast a ballot, but cannot match which ballot belongs to which voter.

-CrytoBallot is comprised of the following independant components:

 VoterList Server (Voter registry)
 ---------------------------------